hyundai-robotics/doc-hi6-ntp-client/book.md

 NTP time synchronization failed.

 {% hint style="info" %}
-* Make sure you entered the IP address (IPv4) of the NTP server correctly.
 * Be careful not to enter a port number that is in use elsewhere as the NTP port number.
 We recommend using NTP standard port 123.
-* If you do not want to execute periodic time synchronization, enter 0 for 'Update interval'.
 {% endhint %}